rcoenen/songshifter-android/app/src/main/assets/README.md

 ## Known Issues

+⚠️ **IMPORTANT**: YouTube Music to Spotify redirection is currently broken on non-Pixel devices.
+The app has only been tested and verified to work on Google Pixel phones.
+If you have a non-Pixel device, YouTube Music links may open in your browser instead of Spotify.

+Other known issues:
 - YouTube Music needs to be running in the background for redirections to work
 - First YouTube Music search after app launch might fail (just try again)